 The Brute: Necros is a very cunning and intelligent example of this.

-Covers Always Lie: One of the film's posters shows the gunbarrel with Timothy Dalton aiming at Maryam D'Abo, who carries a silenced gun.
-No such scene appears in the film.
+Covers Always Lie: One of the film's posters shows the gunbarrel with Timothy Dalton aiming at Maryam D'Abo in a sheer diaphanous white dress, who carries a silenced gun.
+No such scene appears in the film, and the blonde woman is apparently not supposed to represent Kara Milovy.

 Darker and Edgier: Compared to previous Bond movies, at least.
 Bond as played by Dalton is more grim and cynical than Moore's Bond had been and the plot is comparatively more down to earth, revolving around arms dealing, the opium trade and the Soviet invasion of Afghanistan, with no super-weapons or the like (although some of Whitaker's advanced pieces of weaponry and body armour might straddle the line).